mateimicu/monorepo-dependabot-config/README.md

-# dependabot-config-generator
+# monorepo-dependabot-config/
-Generate dependabot configuration files
+Generate dependabot configuration files for a monorepo